davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Went to Sam & Andy's Deli a lot.

 Got tapes from Roscoe.

+Bev got married?

+Took my last Greyhound bus--theere was one open seat and the guy sitting next to it told me he'd kill me if I sat there.

 Returned a very overdue VHS tape only to have the video store close the next day.